DAVIAN-Robotics/PHUMA/README.md

 LocoMuJoCo Retargeted Data: Available [here](https://github.com/robfiras/loco-mujoco).

 For motion tracking and path following tasks, we utilize the codebase from [MaskedMimic](https://github.com/NVlabs/ProtoMotions).

+**Note:** Our experiments reported in the paper used G1 (29 DoF) and H1-2 (21 DoF, excluding wrist joints) in IsaacGym.
+We chose 29 DoF for G1 because MaskedMimic already supports this configuration, and 21 DoF for H1-2 by referring to existing H1 support in MaskedMimic.

 ## ❓ FAQ